surveysolutions/docs/content/syntax-guide/syntax-guide-filtered-answer-options.md

 questionnaire designers can limit answer options to those that make sense for each food item (e.g., weight units for solids, volume units for liquids).
-In demographic modules, you can filter a linked question that lists potential owners of the household’s dwelling to the set of age relevant household members.
+In demographic modules, you can filter a linked question that lists potential owners of the householdâ€™s dwelling to the set of age relevant household members.
 The Filter field contains a condition that is evaluated against each potential answer option.
 When the condition is true for a particular